How to Write a Book That's Based on a True Story

 Life is filled with stranger-than-fiction moments.
-You might be wondering, though, how do you know how to write a book based on a true story?
-Because in practice, it’s much harder than it sounds!
+But how do you write a book based on a true story?
+How do you take those fantastical events and turn them into an even better story?
+In practice, it's much harder than it sounds!

-As a writer, you undoubtedly want to capture those in an irresistible story that readers simply can’t put down.
+As a writer, you undoubtedly want to capture those moments in an irresistible story that readers can’t put down.

 But if you’re anything like me, you’ve found the process to be a lot harder than it should.
 After all, shouldn’t translating true events into a story be easy?
 You have everything you need, it seems: characters, events, and the entire plot.